strijd3r/rpn-calculator/README.md

 ## Running, building and testing
 This package contains a `Makefile` which has three commands `build`, `clean` and `test`.

+## Running the calculator
+The calculator can be run in multiple ways, when running it from a produced binary use the provided `rpn-calculator` binary.
+For development you can run `go run main.go` with additional arguments.

+### Interactive
+Run `rpn-calculator -i` to run in interactive shell mode

+### Command line input
+Run `rpn-calculator 1 2 *` to calculate the given input, beware to quote shell arguments like `*`

 ## Releasing
 To create a new release just create a new `tag` and push this to Github.
 The Github actions will prepare a new release.